Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

 to support very old AFP clients that cannot use SRP, DHX, or DHX2.
 Randnum requires a file named *afppasswd.key* at the same path as the *afppasswd* file.
-The key file contains a hex-encoded 8-byte DES key that Randnum uses to encrypt the stored password.
-The Randnum UAM refuses to load if the key file is missing or unavailable.
+The key file contains a hex-encoded 8-byte DES key that Randnum uses to encrypt the stored password. **afppasswd -r -c** creates this key file if it is missing and validates an existing one.
+Randnum password updates refuse to proceed unless the key file is present and valid.
+The Randnum UAM logs a warning at startup when the key file is missing or invalid, but authentication and password changes still fail until it is fixed.

-The key file must begin with 16 hexadecimal characters, such as `0123456789ABCDEF`; Randnum reads those first 16 bytes as the key material, so a trailing newline after them is harmless.
+The key file must contain exactly 16 hexadecimal characters, such as `0123456789ABCDEF`, with an optional trailing newline.
 Generate a fresh random key for each server instead of reusing this example value.

 # Examples